purcelba/streeteasy_scrape/README.md

 The core function is streeteasy_scrape_public.py.
 By default, it will loop over all listings on the website producing ~27,000 listings on any given day.
 The results are saved in .csv format.
 An example dataset, 2016-12-20.csv, is included.

-If desired, the csv2sql.py will perform additional formatting and add the resulting table to a SQLite local database.
+If desired, two functions are included to format the data into a SQLite local database.
+The function csv2sql.py will perform additional formatting and add the resulting table to a SQLite local database.
+The function mergeSQL.py will merge tables collected on different days within the SQLite database into a single table after removing duplicates.

 The following variables are formatted and saved in the csv file:
 - data_id: a unique integer identifying each listing